OARelatedWork: A Large-Scale Dataset of Related Work Sections with Full-texts from Open Access Sources: Introduction

 \section{Introduction}

-Related work generation is a growing subfield of multi-document summarization.
-The related work section is not a plain summary of referenced papers, since the proper related work section is positioning a given work in the context of related papers, discussing the differences and similarities.
-This places significant demands on models, generating related work sections, and datasets for training those models.
-As shown in Figure~\ref{fig:task_ilustration}, a model needs to process large text input consisting of a target paper and all references to be cited.
-A dataset has to include all the necessary data, which might be challenging, as some scientific papers are behind paywalls.
+Related work generation extends multi-document summarization by not only summarizing referenced papers but also positioning a work within prior research through comparisons and contrasts.
+Automating this process holds immense practical value: it aids researchers by drafting comparative summaries, significantly reducing the time spent on literature exploration.
+Furthermore, it pushes NLP models beyond simple summarization to handle complex, discourse-level generation, serving as a highly challenging benchmark for long-context reasoning.
+As shown in Figure~\ref{fig:task_ilustration}, related work generation is demanding due to extremely long input contexts, as models must process the target paper together with all cited references, while datasets must also provide access to all required papers, many of which may be paywalled.
 Furthermore, even when they are available, it is hard to automatically process them, as they are usually in PDF format.
 Fortunately, there are existing tools for conversion to more machine-friendly formats.
 For example, GROBID~\cite{GROBID}, which was specifically designed to process scientific papers and corresponds to the state-of-the-art in its field~\cite{Meuschke2023ABO}.

-Although the pioneering work of \citet{Hoang2010TowardsAR} originally used full-text references and a topic hierarchy tree for target papers, nowadays only abstracts are usually used \cite{Lu2020MultiXScienceAL,Chen2021CapturingRB,Chen2022TargetawareAR,Liu2023CausalIF}, because abstractive summarization of long inputs is technically demanding, given the constraints of existing models.
-Furthermore, the task of generation of related work is commonly divided into the generation of separate paragraphs.
+Although the pioneering work of \citet{Hoang2010TowardsAR} relied on full-text references and a topic hierarchy tree for a limited dataset, nowadays only abstracts are usually used~\cite{Lu2020MultiXScienceAL,Chen2021CapturingRB,Chen2022TargetawareAR,Liu2023CausalIF,structured_related_work}.
+This shift came probably with the raise of abstractive summarization models for which long inputs are technically demanding, given the constraints of existing models.
+Furthermore, the task of related work generation is commonly limited~\cite{Lu2020MultiXScienceAL, Chen2021CapturingRB} to the generation of separate paragraphs.
 This makes the task easier, but also, such a simplification makes it impossible to assess whether a model is able to generate a well-structured related work section, as it only benchmarks models on a short sub-summary.

-Generating whole related work is not demanding just for a generator but also for an evaluation metric.
-It is still an open problem how to properly automatically evaluate summarization \cite{Fabbri2020SummEvalRS}, and this problem becomes even more difficult when it comes to long-form summarization.
+Generating an entire related work section is challenging not only for the generator but also for the evaluation.
+While automatic evaluation of summarization remains an open problem~\cite{Fabbri2020SummEvalRS}, the challenges are even more pronounced in the context of long-form summarization.